 Hit up a Barcelona Sunday Market

 The folks at Lostandfound have created one of Barcelona’s best markets with their vintage and second-hand curated treasures.
 There are clothes, art, toys, comics, music, books, computer products and much more.

 And best of all?
 There’s food, beer, wine, and live music!

 Location: Placa del Mar or Franca Station (Metro Barceloneta, Yellow Line L4)

 Hours: Usually the second weekend of every month.
 Check their Facebook page for more information

 A popular book and coin market for collectors and tourists alike.
 You’ll find old books, magazines, coins, comics, records, stamps etc.

 Maremagnum Shopping Centre

 Ok, so I sold out.
-Barcelona’s newest shopping centre has enough chains to enslave the population of Rhode Island… but its 250 shops have a great view of the sea and it’s walking distance from La Rambla.
+Some of Barcelona’s best shopping can be found in this mall that has enough chains to enslave the population of Rhode Island… but its 250 shops have a great view of the sea, and it’s walking distance from La Rambla.

-And it’s the only shopping centre open on Sunday.
+And it’s one of the only shopping centres open on Sunday.